top of page

 What parts does a complete Wheel of Life consist of?

 A lot of time has passed since the 60s of the last century.
 And like everything in this world, the Wheel of Life is also evolving.
-In addition, it is a "democratic" tool for personal development which means that basically everyone can add something to it.
-So today it will be difficult to find one, only correct, standard of the Wheel of Life.
+In addition, it is a "democratic" personal development tool.
+Everyone can add something to it.
+So, it is hard to find the only right standard.

-What's more, the world is changing very dynamically, and especially recently we have faced global changes that affect the entire lifestyle, level of human awareness, and human needs.
+What's more, the world is changing dynamically and recently has faced global changes that affect the entire lifestyle, level of human awareness, and human needs.
 Because we are talking about personal development here, and the Wheel of Life is a valuable tool supporting this development - the tool also follows changes.

-Therefore, in Empowerment Coaching, we have chosen the Wheel of Life model, the aim of which is to reflect the most current situation of the 21st-century man.
+Therefore, in Empowerment Coaching, we have chosen the Life Wheel template that reflects the most current situation of the 21st-century man.
 This model consists of the following eight parts:

 1. Job and professional development